Actionscientist22/My-First-Repo/README.md

 # My-First-Repo
 First ever Repo

-This is the first Readme in the AI Bootcampls
+This is the first Readme in the AI Bootcamp